Greyhole should default to MySQL due to performance issues - was Re: Greyhole needs more aggressive priority

 This problem creates problems for most new users trying to migrate a lot of data.

-#3 Updated by Zeiva almost 10 years ago
+#3 Updated by Zeiva over 10 years ago

 I can backup gboudreau on the priority change.
 It made no noticeably difference and checking with iotop before and after confirms this.
 The problem is not the speed of moving data but the speed of handling tasks from the looks of it.